Sarah Grainger

 • Recording, storing and sharing information securely and appropriately

-• Ensuring families know how to raise concerns
+• Ensuring families and organisations know how to raise concerns

 • Sharing safeguarding concerns with relevant agencies when required

-• Ensuring assessment environments meet health and safety expectations
+• Ensuring assessment environments meet appropriate health and safety expectations

 • Promoting a culture where concerns can be raised and acted upon